 Brown adipose tissue (BAT) is abundant in newborn humans and small rodents.
 Recent studies have shown that human adults also possess active brown adipose tissue and it is known to decreases with obesity and aging.
 In addition to its thermogenic function, it has been suggested that BAT contributes to systemic metabolism due to its high oxidative capacity.
 Recently, I and Dr. Walsh (Boston University and Whitaker Cardiovascular Institute) found that obesity causes capillary rarefaction and hypoxia in BAT that is much more robust than in WAT.
 This condition led to BAT “whitening” that is associated with diminished β-adrenergic signaling, the accumulation of large lipid droplets and mitochondrial dysfunction and loss (J Clin Invest 2014).

 Scheme showing the mechanism of brown adipose tissue (BAT) whitening.

-We will work further to elucidate the complex biology of senescence and metabolic dysfunction in age associated diseases, focus on establishing pre-emptive medicine for aging and age related diseases.
+We will work further to elucidate the complex biology of senescence and metabolic dysfunction in age associated disease.

 Scheme showing the pathological roles of DNA damage in diabetes.